 Multiple Apps Are Better Than One

 If you put everything into one application, best pray nothing happens to it or its developers.
-Anything small change in code or their policies can potentially see you lose everything; decades of notes and documents.
+Any small change in their code or policies can potentially see you lose everything; decades of notes and documents.

-Notion asks you to pay a monthly subscription to add content online (which you have no local copy or backup for).
+Notion asks you to pay a monthly subscription to add content online (which you have no local copy of or a backup for).
 Why is no one questioning this?Paperless X

 The Best Way To Use Notion

 Find ONE aspect of Notion you like.
-One feature that this all-in-one app has which you love and use the app for that one, maybe two features.
-Don’t put your whole life into one app; question every app that asks you to do so.
+One or two features in this all-in-one app which you love and use the app for those.
+Don’t put your whole life into one app and question every app that asks you to do so.